HSingh18/ISE_Design_Suite/TrafficLightController/ReadMe.txt

 Overview
-	Car sensors are placed along the farm road to raise a signal as long as a vehicle is waiting to cross the highway.
+	Car sensors are placed along the farmroad to raise a signal as long as a vehicle is waiting to cross the highway.
-	As long as no vehicle is detected on the farm road, the lights should remain green in the highway direction.
+	As long as no vehicle is detected on the farmroad, the lights should remain green in the highway direction.
-	If a vehicle is detected on the farm road, the highway lights will change from yellow to red which allows the farm road to change to green.
+	If a vehicle is detected on the farmroad, the highway lights will change from yellow to red which allows the farmroad to change to green.
-	The farm road lights stay green for ten seconds, and never longer than that set interval to allow the traffic to flow along the highway.
+	The farmroad lights stay green for ten seconds, and never longer than that set interval to allow the traffic to flow along the highway.
-	After a little while, the farm road lights will change from green to yellow to red, allowing the highway lights to return to green.
+	After a little while, the farmroad lights will change from green to yellow to red, allowing the highway lights to return to green.
 	A left turn sensor is also implemented into the experiment.
 	When a car triggers the left turn signal, the highway will go from green to yellow to red and farmroad will turn green.
 	After a little while farmroad will turn yellow then red and left will turn green.